22100017-Eunseong/OSSLab_Final_Project/README.md

 <br/><img width="185" alt="Quit" src="https://user-images.githubusercontent.com/103619332/171324611-2f01512c-426c-4006-974f-ac85c2a7d3f9.png">
 <br/>User can quit the program

-# Get more help
+## Get more help
 If you need any help or more information, please send me an email.

 <br/>**Email:** 22100017@handong.ac.kr

-# Contribution
+## Contribution
-<br/>I have coded everything and I only got an idea from internet where I needed to update ratings.
+I have coded everything.
+Only for the updating files, I  got an idea from the internet.
-I used Poping A Menu screen that I learnt in C programming class.
+I used Poping A Menu screen that I learned in C programming class.
+All other codes were provided in the OSSLab lecture.
-I used three different files to store three different data to handle data more easily.
+I used three different files to store three different data to handle data more efficiently.

-# Presentation Video (YouTube) Link
+## Presentation Video (YouTube) Link